Ciamuthama/Senko/README.md

-## PicMash
+## Senkō

-PicMash is an exciting app that allows you to create dynamic and engaging slideshows from your photo albums in just a few taps!
+Senkō is an exciting app that allows you to create dynamic and engaging slideshows from your photo albums in just a few taps!
 Whether you're looking to share memories with friends or create captivating content for social media, PicMash has you covered.

 ### Core Functionality: